peterdri/ece-communications-labs/_ece450/lab1/square-pulse-shaping.md

       ![delayed-bitstreams.png](figures/delayed-bitstreams.png)<br>
       __*Delay corrected bitstreams.
 BER=5%.*__

 - Once you have the delay parameter set, you can disable the blocks you used to capture that value.

+- Now collect a dataset of SNR and BER at noise amplitudes of 0.0, 0.1, 0.2, ...
+0.9, 1.0.
+  - The Bit Error Rate can be read off of the *QT GUI Number Sink* output.
+After changing the noise amplitude, let the BER stabilize before recording it.
+  - To read the SNR, activate the "Control Panel" option in the *QT GUI Frequency Sink* block parameters.
+Then, while the flowgraph is running, set "Trace Options" to "Max Hold" and make sure the "Avg" slider is set to maximum.
+This should make it easier to read the signal SNR off of the generated spectrum.
-Record the Bit Error Rate for noise amplitudes of 0, 0.25, 0.5, 0.75 and 1.
-As you record these values, observe the transmitted noisy pulses.
+  - As you record these values, observe the transmitted noisy pulses and the spectrum.
+Is the spectral shape what you expected?

 - Offset the delay by a single sample.
-Repeat recording the Bit Error Rate for the above four noise amplitudes.

-{% include alert.html title="Deliverable question 1" class="info" content="What are the BER values you recorded for the perfectly delayed system?
-What are the BER values you recorded for the single sample offset system?
-List them."%}
+Check the BER with 0 noise amplitude.

-{% include alert.html title="Deliverable question 2" class="info" content="What do you observations suggest about the relative impact on a communications system between a timing offset and noise?"%}
+{% include alert.html title="Deliverable question 1" class="info" content="What do you observations suggest about the relative impact on a communications system between a timing offset and noise?"%}

+Review the [section deliverables](#part-2-deliverables) beforing moving on.